harshz10/hronebackend/README.md

-# 🧠 HROne Backend Intern Hiring Task
+# 🧠 HROne Backend Task

 This is a backend service built using **FastAPI** and **MongoDB** to manage **Products** and **Orders**.
 It includes full CRUD operations and is deployed on **Render**, with auto-generated Swagger documentation.